lr/directory-service-grails-plugin/README.md

 DirectoryService is a [Grails](http://grails.org/) [plugin](http://grails.org/plugins/) that allows you to interact with a v3-compliant LDAP server with minimal effort.
 It is built on top of the [UnboundID](http://www.unboundid.com/) [LDAP SDK](http://www.unboundid.com/products/ldap-sdk/).

+DirectoryService is made up of two key classes, the DirectoryService Grails Service class, and the DirectoryServiceEntry class, the class to which results are mapped.
+See the official documentation for more information about each of these classes.

 Official documentation will be posted as soon as I figure out GitHub Pages.
 Stay tuned.

 ## Install